gabrielmendes98/dev-connect/README.md

 - Add more tests
 - Refactor architecture drawing to add new presentation layer and reflect domain changes
+- Implement other features mentioned in the [business-rules.md](./business-rules.md)

 ## TODO Deploy